masterdoublel/learngit/readme.txt

 Git tracks changes of files
 hello
 world
-Creating a new branch is quick and simple
+DCreating a new branch is quick and simple